WintermuteZer0/WintermuteZer0.github.io/_posts/2020-03-30-LNK Hunting.md

   ($lnk at 0) and any of $cmd*
 }
 ```
+The initial hex sequence is the combination signature of magic bytes which identify LNK shell short files and the remaining strings are looking for some common downloader/execution lolbins in the shell shortcut target.

 Deploying this using VT Hunt and Retro hunt allows us to find previous samples and alert on new incoming samples (provided you have goof fortune to have an enterprise license)
 Quick run in retro hunt shows around 10000 matches for 90 days worth of data, however today an interesting sample flagged in live hunt email notifications.